kuhchung/kuhchung.github.io/pages/armory/index.md

 Total: PierceS Up10, Pierce S+16, Expert15

 This gun loads 8 pierce2 rounds and fires at 0.8 range with no deviation.
 Use whatever talisman you want.
-Like above, if you want evasion, use barioth+ waist.
+Like above, if you want evasion, swap the bottom pieces and use an appropriate talisman.

 Also like above, substitue low rank chest if you need to.